 A few things to consider: – Which are your critical meetings to keep productivity going? – Can you shift those meetings to overlap during the work hours of your local team as well as the remote team? – Will the remote engineering firm shift their hours to help you schedule meetings? – Are there alternate ways to communicate your needs that do not require as many meetings, or can the participant list be reduced?

 How do we communicate?

 Bringing your project to completion is hard enough.
 Don’t let slow or confusing communication get in the way.
-Be sure you have every tool needed to make conversation easy.
+Be sure you have every tool needed to make conversations easy.
 Email is, of course, reliable but potentially very slow.
-If you email at the beginning of your work day, is someone else prepping to clock out or maybe even asleep?
-They may not get back to you before your next work day.
+If you email at the beginning of your workday, is someone else prepping to clock out or maybe even asleep?
+They may not get back to you before your next workday.

 Is there a way to track our progress?

-The important part of this is to agree on what you will be tracking, how you will track performance, and ensuring the remote engineers understand your expectations.
+The important part of this is to agree on what you will be tracking, how you will track performance, and ensure the remote engineers understand your expectations.

 Remember, even though the engineers are far away, their work still represents you.
 Before hiring, make sure their skills are a good fit for your team and project.

 Contact us to find out how we can help you quickly hire skilled engineers.